Clinical UM Guideline

 Not Medically Necessary:

-Enteral nutrition via tube is considered not medically necessary when used in individuals with normal swallowing and normal proximal gastrointestinal tract function, except as stated above.
+Enteral nutrition via tube is considered not medically necessary when used in individuals with normal swallowing and normal proximal GI tract function, except as stated above.

 Enteral nutrition via tube is considered not medically necessary when used in individuals able to take the majority of their diet via the oral route except as indicated above.